American Fuzzy Lop (software)

+Initially released in November 2013, AFL quickly became one of the most widely used fuzzers in security research.
 For many years after its release, AFL has been considered a "state of the art" fuzzer.
 AFL is considered "a de-facto standard for fuzzing", and the release of AFL contributed significantly to the development of fuzzing as a research area.
 AFL is widely used in academia; academic fuzzers are often forks of AFL, and AFL is commonly used as a baseline to evaluate new techniques.

 The source code of American fuzzy lop is published on GitHub.
 Its name is a reference to a breed of rabbit, the American Fuzzy Lop.

 Overview

 AFL requires the user to provide a sample command that runs the tested application and at least one small example input.
 The input can be fed to the tested program either via standard input or as an input file specified in the process command line.
 Fuzzing networked programs is currently not directly supported, although in some cases there are feasible solutions to this problem.
 For example, in case of an audio player, American fuzzy lop can be instructed to open a short sound file with it.
 Then, the fuzzer attempts to actually execute the specified command and if that succeeds, it tries to reduce the input file to the smallest one that triggers the same behavior.

 After this initial phase, AFL begins the actual process of fuzzing by applying various modifications to the input file.
 When the tested program crashes or hangs, this usually implies the discovery of a new bug, possibly a security vulnerability.
 In this case, the modified input file is saved for further user inspection.

 In order to maximize the fuzzing performance, American fuzzy lop expects the tested program to be compiled with the aid of a utility program that instruments the code with helper functions which track control flow.
 This allows the fuzzer to detect when the target's behavior changes in response to the input.
 In cases when this is not possible, black-box testing is supported as well.